 Why Use a Cash Value Life Insurance Policy?

-“Cash Value Life Insurance is tax-exempt,” Patrick says.
-“As cash value accumulates and grows within the contract, no taxes are paid on the growth.”
-Essentially, your life insurance policy can become an incredible investment vehicle for your business, allowing you to grow assets tax-free.
+Essentially, your life insurance policy can become an incredible investment vehicle for your business, allowing you to grow your assets tax-free.

-And as an investment vehicle, for example, it’s possible to turn the small premiums into substantial gifts to foundations or charitable organizations.
-“Depending on the business objectives, this could result in tax savings during one’s life or at death on a terminal return,” Patrick says.
+As an investment vehicle, for example, it’s possible to turn the small premiums into substantial gifts to foundations or charitable organizations.

 What Happens When The Policy Is Enacted?

-Your life insurance policy can also help with estate planning.
-Covering estate taxes will allow the family to keep assets intact as well as estate equalization considerations.
+A life insurance policy can also help with estate planning.
+Covering estate taxes will also allow a family to keep their assets intact as well as estate equalization considerations.

-- Policy loan: issued by the insurance provider, and won’t affect the growth of the cash value.
-Plus, loans equal to or less than the policy’s adjusted cost basis — the cost of an insurance policy for tax purposes — are not taxed.
+Policy loans are Issued by the insurance provider, and won’t affect the growth of the cash value.
+In addition to that, loans equal to or less than the policy’s adjusted cost basis — the cost of an insurance policy for tax purposes — are not taxed.